-he Angus Pathfinder® program was started in 1978 in an effort to identify superior cows in the breed based on Angus Herd Improvement Records (AHIR®).
-In identifying these superior cows, emphasis was placed on early puberty, breeding and early calving, followed by regularity of calving and above-average performance of the offspring.
+The Angus Pathfinder® program was started in 1978 in an effort to identify superior cows in the breed based on Angus Herd Improvement Records (AHIR®).
+Emphasis was placed on early puberty, breeding and early calving, followed by regularity of calving and above-average performance of offspring.

-While outstanding cows can be identified after their first or second calves, the Pathfinder program requires a minimum of three calves from a cow to determine her regularity of calving and ability to produce superior calves for weaning weight year after year.
-In addition, an important part of the report is the list of bulls that have sired five or more qualifying females.
+The Pathfinder program requires a minimum of three calves from a cow to determine her regularity of calving and ability to produce superior calves for weaning weight year after year.
+In addition, an important part of the report is the list of bulls that sired five or more qualifying females.

-The 2016 Angus Pathfinder Report identifies a total of 9,480 cows that have excelled in production based on AHIR records of performance.
-To qualify for the 2016 report, a cow must have produced a calf measured through AHIR in the past 18 months.
-Examined were 2,288,491 different eligible dams with 7,620,386 weaning weights to determine Pathfinder status.
-There are 1,914 members recognized in this report as owning a Pathfinder Cow.
+The 2019 Angus Pathfinder Report, available online at www.angus. org, identifies 9,514 cows that have excelled in production based on AHIR records of performance.
+To qualify for the 2019 report, a cow must have produced a calf measured through AHIR in the past 18 months.
+There are 2,035 members recognized in this report as owning a Pathfinder Cow.

-In addition, 268 bulls that have sired a minimum of five or more Pathfinder Cows in the current listing are listed as Pathfinder Sires at the end of the report, which is available online under the Management link at www.angus.org.
+In addition, 272 bulls that have sired a minimum of five or more Pathfinder Cows in the current listing are known as Pathfinder Sires.